GRAAL-Research/deepparse/_sources/index.rst.txt

 			-
 			-

-Noisy Data
+Incomplete Data
 **********

-The following table presents the accuracy on the 20 countries we used during training for both our models but for noisy and incomplete data.
+The following table presents the accuracy on the 20 countries we used during training for both our models but for incomplete data.
 We didn't test on the other 41 countries since we did not train on them and therefore do not expect to achieve an interesting performance.

 .. list-table::